 Do I need a flower girl in my ceremony?

-No, you do not need a flower girl or flower child as part of your wedding ceremony.
-While flower children can add a great cute factor, but they aren’t necessary.
+No, you don’t.
+Flower girls add a great cute factor, but they aren’t necessary.
 So feel free to do away with tradition if you’re not interested or don’t have a young person to fill the role.

 Who should be the flower girl?

-Flower girls can be any young person you know – daughters, nieces, cousins or even a friend’s child.
+Flower girls can be daughters, nieces, cousins or even a friend’s daughter.
 There’s no rule here.

 How old they be?

-Typically, a flower child ranges in age from 3 to 8 years old.
-Regardless of the age, though, just be sure that they will actually walk down the aisle and not clam up at the sight of all strange faces looking at them.
+Typically, they range in age from 3 to 8 years old.
+Regardless of the age, just be sure that they will actually walk down the aisle and not clam up at the sight of all strange faces looking at them.
 I’ve had to walk several flower girls down the aisle in my time.

 How many flower girls can I have?

 There’s no limit.
-If you have a several young children you’d want to participate in your ceremony, include them all to avoid anyone feeling left out.
-Just be sure to consider having at least one older one to help the younger kids.
-You can even have them hold hands to make them feel safe & comfortable walking down the aisle together.
-Another option is to put the smallest ones in a wagon pulled by eldest.
+If you have a bunch of nieces or cousins, you can include them all to avoid anyone feeling left out.
+Just consider having at least one older one to help the younger girls.
+You can even have them hold hands to make them feel safe & comfortable walking down the aisle together, or even consider putting the smallest ones in a wagon pulled by eldest.

 What should they wear?

-The choice of attire is completely personal.
-There are no hard and fast rules.
+There are no hard and fast rules here.
 They can wear a dress similar to the bride’s or you can have them coordinated with the bridesmaids in color or style.
 You can even put them in something completely unique.
 The choice is yours!

 Who pays for the dress?

 Typically, the parents of the flower girl will pay for her attire.
-However, if you want her to wear something that’s rather pricey, you may want to consider covering all, or at least a good portion, of the cost.
+If you want her to wear something that’s rather pricey, you may want to consider covering all, or at least a good portion, of the cost.

 Do they have to throw flowers?